AA (Alcoholics Anonymous)

 A type of opiate used to treat moderate to severe pain.
 Short-acting versions are taken as needed and used for acute pain.
 Extended-release versions are used for the treatment of chronic pain.
 Morphine is usually used after invasive surgery.

 Naloxone (also known as Narcan) is a medication that can reverse an overdose caused by an opioid drug (heroin or prescription pain medications).
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and quickly restores breathing.
 Naloxone has been used safely by emergency medical professionals for more than 40 years and has only this one critical function: to reverse the effects of opioids to prevent overdose death.
 Naloxone has no potential for abuse.
-It is also mixed with Buprenorphine to create Suboxone.

 A narcotic antagonist that blocks the effects of opioids.
 It is a once a day pill prescribed since the mid-’90s for addiction.